-Membership Selection - Junior Beta Club invitations will be sent to current 6th, 7th, and 8th grade students who received all A's (90% or higher) in all academic subjects (English/reading, math, history, and science) from the previous school year and are in good standing with the school.

-New students to ELCA, not a member of a Junior Beta Club previously, become eligible after completing one school year at ELCA if they meet eligibility requirements at that time.
-Students who transfer to ELCA as an active Junior Beta Club member will become a member of the ELCA chapter upon verification of membership as long as the student has a combined academic average of 90% or higher in English, math, history, and science from the previous school year.
+Students in grade 7 or 8 with a combined academic average of 90% or higher in English, math, history, and science from the previous school year are considered to have met the scholarship standard.
+New students to ELCA, not a member of a Beta Club previously, will become eligible after completing one school year at ELCA if they meet eligibility requirements at that time.
+Students who transfer to ELCA as an active Beta Club member will become a member of the ELCA chapter upon verification of membership.
 Official school membership will be changed at the National Beta Club Headquarters.

-Continued yearly membership in the Junior Beta Club is contingent upon maintaining a cumulative academic average of 90% or higher in academic subjects (English, math, history, and science) and remaining in good standing with the school.
+Membership Requirements - Continued membership in the Junior Beta Club is contingent upon maintaining a cumulative academic average of 90% or higher and remaining in good standing with the school.

-A student whose cumulative academic average drops below 90% at the semester, will be placed on probation, and has until the end of the NEXT semester to bring his or her grade(s) up to 90% or higher.
-If not, then the student is no longer allowed to be a Junior Beta Club member.
-A student may be re-admitted if a 90% cumulative or higher average is achieved again at the end of that school year and he or she repays the registration fee the next school year.
-Invitations for membership are given once a year in the fall, and the induction ceremony is held in the fall of each school year.
+A student whose cumulative academic average drops below 90% is no longer allowed to be a Beta Club member.
+A student may be re-admitted if a 90% cumulative or higher average is achieved again at the end of that school year and he or she repays the registration fee.
+The induction ceremony is held in the fall of each school year.